-In 2014, the City purchased the abandoned rail line property which passes through the City East and West and is located near the northern border of the City.
+In 2014, the City purchased the abandoned rail line property which passes through the city East and West and is located near the northern border of the City.

 The City purchased this property with the goal of making this a recreational connector trail for the community connecting Kiwanis Park and the other parks of the community through the existing sidewalk network to provide for increased recreational opportunities.
-The City also purchased this property with the intent of working with neighboring communities to make this abandoned line into a regional trail connecting Coldwater, Quincy, and Jonesville.
 Increased access to non-motorized pathways will increase the health and quality of life for the residents of Bronson as well as residents of neighboring communities and tourists.
-The community survey demonstrated overwhelming support for the creation of this trail as well as exploring the utilization of this trail as part of a regional trail network.
+The community survey demonstrated overwhelming (over 93%) support for the creation of this trail.

 - Clear cut and prepare site as needed.
-The trail property is approximately two thirds (2/3) of a mile in length with a width of about 150 feet. - Pave trail with hot-mix asphalt using Universal Design. - Work towards developing a scope of work and design for the trail along with associated costs. - Work with neighboring communities towards the development of this rail line as a regional trail.
+The trail property is approximately two thirds (2/3) of a mile in length with a width of about 150 feet. - Pave trail with hot-mix asphalt using Universal Design. - Work towards developing a scope of work and design for the trail along with associated costs.